Our Vision and Values

 - Collaborating with partners to ensure Complainants and Respondents are aware of support and assistance services or resources that may be available to them because they are involved in a concern under the University's Policy Prohibiting Discrimination, Harassment, Sexual Harassment, and Procedure for Reviewing Complaints PPM 3010.

 - Using an administrative review team approach, OIE evaluates reports concerning violations of PPM 3010, on the university's campus or in university-sponsored programs or activities; promptly conducts an impartial and thorough administrative review, if necessary; and recommends equitable resolution of complaints as appropriate.

-OIE works with the University community in implementing and upholding policies and practices that are consistent with federal and state mandates as well as existing University policies regarding equal access, equal employment and educational opportunity for all persons, without regard to race, color, ethnicity or national origin, gender, sexual orientation, gender identity, religion, age, ancestry, disability, military or veteran status.
+- Cooperating with the university community in order to implement applicable state and federal civil rights laws and regulations.
+This includes implementation and oversight of policies and practices consistent with federal and state mandates regarding equal access, equal employment and educational opportunities for all persons, without regard to race, color, ethnicity, national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, genetic information, military status or veteran status.

 - Engaging in comprehensive non-discrimination education and awareness throughout the university.
 This includes but is not limited to, supporting equal access, equitable treatment, and the prevention of prohibited discrimination, harassment, sexual violence, stalking and retaliation as well as education focused on Title IX and responsible employee training.

 - Affirmative Action planning in partnership with campus leadership in order to comply with Federal requirements.
 This includes shared cooperation with Affirmative Action/Equal Employment Opportunity (EEO) educational programs that promote diversity and inclusion.
 OIE collaborates on good faith efforts to create a more diverse workforce to further enrich the university experience.